In my childhood, I adopted a puppy that changed my life and attitude towards animals. I have since become a lifelong animal lover.

 Oil and chemical spills contaminate and destroy the natural habitats of dolphins.
 Microplastics and other debris, which are known to absorb toxic persistent organic pollutants (POPs), have been found inside the stomach of dead dolphins and other animals.

 These pollutants are believed to weaken the dolphins’ immune system.
-They also result to an increase of infant mortality rates.
+They also result in an increase of infant mortality rates.
 Moreover, the effects of contamination on them are compounded as they eat other contaminated marine animals.

 Sea Traffic and Noise Pollution

-Sounds coming from shipping, seismic testing and offshore drilling for oil and gas exploration, military activities, and ocean research contributes to noise pollution that affects dolphins.
+Sounds coming from shipping, seismic testing, and offshore drilling for oil and gas exploration, military activities, and ocean research contributes to noise pollution that affects dolphins.
 They can cause confusion or actual impairment of the dolphins’ hearing.
 It’s believed to be the main cause of mass stranding of dolphins, which can possibly lead to their death.

 Dolphin hunts are commonly practiced in Japan and the Faroe Islands, but they’re also done in countries throughout Central and South America, South Pacific, and West Africa.
 Most of them harvest dolphins for food despite the fact that their meat contains toxic levels of substances such as mercury.
 Others, mainly fishermen, believe that dolphins destroy their fishing nets or compete with them.

 Dolphins are also vulnerable to entanglement in commercial and discarded fishing gears.
 Dolphins can’t breathe underwater.
-Thus, getting entangled leads to drowning and their death.
+Thus, getting entangled leads to drowning and death.

 Tuna fishing is often associated with large numbers of dolphin deaths.
-Yellowfin tuna is commonly caught through indiscriminate capture.
+Yellowfin tuna are commonly caught through indiscriminate capture.
 Because several species of dolphin swim with schools of yellowfin tuna, massive numbers get caught along with tuna, and they are eventually exterminated.

 Dolphins are captured for research and entertainment purposes.
 With tourist attractions offering the chance to interact and swim with dolphins becoming more popular, more have been brought to captivity.

-Conservationists claim that the removal of dolphins from their natural habitat and the transportation lead to more deaths.
+Conservationists claim that the removal of dolphins from their natural habitat and transportation lead to more deaths.
 Even if they survived the process, they are exposed to several diseases in captivity tanks.